isomerpages/imda-pixel/index.md

         - title: 45+
           description: ALUMNI
           url: ""
+      title: PIXEL
+      subtitle: If opportunity doesn't knock, build a door.
+We are that door.
+      button: Join us
+      url: /test
   - infobar:
       title: We catalyse Infocomm and Media start-ups
       description: PIXEL is designed for digital tech, media and content creators to